degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 For the second time we visited Vienna with a culinary tour and this time we decided to reach the top shelf and try a tasting dinner in restaurants with two and three @michelinguide stars.

-As a two-star restaurant, we chose Silvio Nickol restaurant, that is the Silvio Nickol GourmetRestaurant, which is located in Palais Coburg.
+As a two-star restaurant, we chose Silvio Nickol restaurant, that is the Silvio Nickol Gourmet Restaurant, which is located in Palais Coburg.

 In front of the entrance, of course, there was a plaque with information about two Michelin stars award and,